umarcor/ghdl/doc/examples/vhpidirect/Caccess/README.rst

 ---------

-The VHPIDIRECT method of accessing C-side variables and functions from VHDL requires these variables and functions to be declared in a package.
-Each function's `foreign` attribute is set to highlight that the function has a foreign C-side definition, as per
+The VHPIDIRECT method of accessing C-side variables and functions from VHDL requires these variables and functions to be declared with the `foreign` attribute a certain way.
+It is set to highlight that the function has a foreign C-side definition, as per :ref:`foreign_declarations`.

-:ref:`foreign_declarations`.
+The foreign functions can be declared HDL-side in a package as follows, or the declarative part of an architecture (as in :ref:`Examples:VHPIDIRECT:Demo`).
+The difference being the scope of the declarations.

 This example starts with :file:`c_access.vhdl`: